With switching tips

 Microsoft has pitted its Surface Pro against Apple’s MacBook Air — the Cupertino, Calif.
 Firm’s lightest and thinnest laptop — since the Surface Pro first hit the market in early 2013, early on arguing that the device is a replacement for both a MacBook Air and an iPad.
 Later, as tablet sales stalled, Microsoft dropped the iPad comparisons and focused solely on the MacBook Air, contending that the Surface Pro 3 is a better laptop at the tablet-no-it ‘s-a-notebook in May 2014 debut and a string of humorous ads on television and YouTube.
 The Redmond, Wash.
 The company has also run MacBook Air buyback and Surface Pro 3 back-to-school promotions aimed at owners or potential laptop owners.

-Apple stopped disclosing the split between notebook and desktop sales in late 2012, but the former accounted for 73% of all Macs during the two years before that.
+Apple stopped disclosing the split between notebook and desktop sales in late 2012, but the former accounted for 73% of all Macs during the two years before.
 If that same fraction is applied to the September quarter sales, Apple sold approximately 4 million laptops.
 The MacBook Air is Apple’s bestselling notebook, so by that reckoning, it sold more than 2 million, or at least twice the number of Microsoft’s Surface.
 It’s unclear whether Microsoft’s pitch to MacBook Air owners is effective enough to tempt many to switch to Windows and the Surface Pro 3.
-Most analysts believe Microsoft will get few MacBook Air users to change.
+Most analysts believe Microsoft will get a few MacBook Air users to change.
 But some think that’s beside the point.
-“Comparing yourself to something viewed as the premium device on the market is a good idea,“ said Patrick Moorhead, principal analyst of Moor Insights & Strategy, in a June interview.
+“Comparing yourself to something viewed as the premium device on the market is a good idea,“ said in a June interview, Patrick Moorhead, principal analyst of Moor Insights & Strategy.
 “You want to pick on a winner, not a loser.“